David Scott AllenDessertPies & TartsProvencal RecipesTaste

 • Roll the dough to 1/8-inch thick.

 • Cut out four 6-inch circles of dough.
-Place each circle into a 4-inch tart pan with removable bottom.
+Place each circle into individual tart pans (4-inch) with a removable bottom.

-• Fold edges down and press into the sides of the pan.
-Trip tops, if necessary.
+• Fold the edges down and press into the sides of the pan.
+Trim tops, if necessary.

 • Spread 1 tablespoon of apple cider or jam evenly onto each crust.